 Tales of Xillia: When the party fight the real Maxwell it consists of 4 rounds with cutscenes in between, the first three you can't beat Maxwell no matter how hard you try, as he'll eventually fire off a party wiping attack each round (which ironically if the party is equipped well hardly does any damage) which leads to the next cutscene which they regain their feet and charge again.
 It isn't until Jude's Did You Just Punch Out Chtulhu moment and Milia joins the battle can you win.

 Tales of Xillia 2 opens the game with one of these, and it'll only end if you get knocked down (Which leads to the boss hitting you with his mystic arte).
 Due to an oversight, the fight can potentially never end in a New Game+, as if you have the Glory skill equipped, you'll never get knocked down.

-In Mega Man Battle Network 3, Bass is completely unbeatable the first time you fight him.
+In Mega Man Battle Network 3, Bass is almost unbeatable the first time you fight him.
 He has a shield up that prevents the main character from ever doing any damage.
 It can even block a chip that's sole purpose is to blow away those kind of shields.
-It was found that, through an attack combo, one could damage him through this shield, but it does no good.
-He won't be defeated even if his health drops to 0.
 Naturally, this shield has become his usual 100-HP aura in time for the real fight (with no plot explanation given).